ccjmne/blog/content/posts/git-stash-backup.md

 make the solution scarier than it is, but I have some doubts now that I actually describe the reality aloud.

 The `export` subcommand to `git stash` lets you use that new format.
-With it, you need to use one of the `--print` or the `--to-ref <ref>` options, to either display the hash of the new stash commit or save it under a specific ref, respectively.
+With it, you need to use one of the `--print` or `--to-ref <ref>` options, to either display the hash of the new stash commit or save it under a specific ref, respectively.

 ```sh